Yefee8/hasherYefee/README.md

 ## Documentation

 ### Why HasherYefee?
-Because it's very basic and lightweight.
+Because it's easy to use and lightweight.

 ### Get started
 To get started we need the import HasherYefee, 2 ways to import library;